 Dogs are social creatures and can very easily turn into bored puppies.
-Boredom prompts dogs to find interesting things to do.
+Bored dogs will find interesting things to do.
 But what's great fun for the dog can often be destructive to your home and even dangerous for your pet.

 The signs of canine boredom aren't hard to spot, but dealing with the behavior may present a challenge to the busy owner.
 Unless you have kids or other dogs to take up the slack, it will be up to you to figure out ways to get your pup to refocus its energy into more productive outlets.

 Why Do Dogs Get Bored?

 Remember that healthy, energetic puppies and dogs don't come with an off-switch.
 When your pup becomes bored by not getting enough exercise, toys, or interaction with you, it can become frustrated and act out in inappropriate ways.
 A few principles to keep in mind are:

 - Problem behaviors that are practiced repeatedly become ingrained and can be more difficult to stop.
 So it’s important that you give your dog lots of opportunities to express itself in positive ways.
 It's just as important to make sure you teach your pup early on what behaviors aren't acceptable.

 - A puppy that's introduced into a multi-dog household has the advantage of having playmates to hold its attention.
 Of course, bored youngsters may also pester and annoy an older dog.